sailepradh/Meeting/Weekly Meetings/2017_JAN/meeting_5.md

 ###### Sailendra Pradhananga

-* Working with thresholding values in WGS cluster
+* Prioritized variants list from
 * Issues with projectplan and ISPs

 ###### Pontus Höjer